Skip to content

 Once a contract is executed, AI obligation tracking extracts the commitments both parties have made, assigns them to responsible owners, and monitors compliance against deadlines.
 Payment milestones, delivery obligations, renewal notices, service level requirements, and regulatory compliance commitments are all tracked automatically, with alerts sent before deadlines are missed.

 This is where AI in contract management creates some of its most consistent and measurable value.
-The alternative to automated obligation tracking is manual tracking through spreadsheets or calendar reminders, which fails predictably at scale.
+The alternative, manual tracking through spreadsheets or calendar reminders, fails predictably at scale.
 Auto-renewals on vendor contracts that no one is tracking cost organisations an estimated 3 to 7 percent of annual recurring revenue.
-Automated obligation tracking eliminates this category of loss directly.
+Automated obligation tracking removes this category of loss directly.

-For Indian enterprises, obligation tracking has specific value in the context of regulatory compliance.
-Contracts with government bodies, regulated counterparties, and compliance-linked vendors often carry obligations with statutory or regulatory timelines.
+For Indian enterprises, obligation tracking carries specific value in the context of regulatory compliance.
+Contracts with government bodies, regulated counterparties, and compliance-linked vendors often carry obligations tied to statutory or regulatory timelines.
 Tracking these manually across a large contract portfolio is a significant source of compliance risk.

 Contract data extraction and analytics

-AI data extraction pulls structured information from executed contracts at scale: party names, key dates, payment terms, liability caps, pricing structures, termination rights, governing law, and any other defined data point.
+AI data extraction pulls structured information from executed contracts at scale: party names, key dates, payment terms, liability caps, pricing structures, termination rights, governing law, and other defined data points.
 This turns a document repository into a searchable database of contract data.

-The analytics layer uses this structured data to produce portfolio-level insights: how concentrated is liability exposure across the vendor portfolio, which contracts expire in the next quarter, where are pricing escalation clauses concentrated, what is the total committed spend by contract type or business unit.
+The analytics layer uses this structured data to produce portfolio-level insights: liability exposure concentration across the vendor portfolio, contracts expiring in the next quarter, where pricing escalation clauses are concentrated, and total committed spend by contract type or business unit.
 These insights are only possible when contract data has been extracted consistently and at scale.

 For Indian enterprises operating across multiple business units and geographies, with contracts spanning different regulatory regimes, this portfolio-level visibility is particularly valuable.
-The alternative is commissioning manual contract audits whenever a portfolio-level question needs to be answered, which is slow, expensive, and produces a point-in-time snapshot rather than a live view.
+The alternative, commissioning a manual contract audit whenever a portfolio-level question comes up, is slow, expensive, and produces a point-in-time snapshot rather than a live view.

 Where the Gap Between Marketing and Reality Is Widest